dlwicksell/nodem/README.md

     $ node-gyp rebuild 2> builderror.log

+If there were any errors, they will show up in builderror.log.

 That's it, now Nodem should work with your older version of GT.M.

 I hope you enjoy the Nodem package.
 If you have any questions, feature